-Suppose now that N is a maximal horoball neighbourhood of an end of $M - \partial M$ .
-Then it cannot be expanded any further, and so there is a horoball $B_1$ in the inverse image of N that is tangent to $B{\infty}$ .
-Between $B{\infty}$ and $B_1$ , there is a totally geodesic face of S and dual to this face is an edge of the Epstein-Penner decomposition.
+Since N cannot be expanded any further, there is a horoball B_1 in the inverse image of N that is tangent to B{∞} .
+Between B{∞} and B_1 , there is a totally geodesic 2-cell of the spine S described in Section 10.
+(When ∂M has more than one component, we have to extend N to a maximal horoball neighbourhood of all of ∂M in order for this spine to be defined.)
+Dual to this 2-cell is an edge of the Epstein-Penner decomposition.
 Pick an orientation on this edge.
 Then this edge intersects the cusp torus at two points, one point entering N and one point leaving it.
-Thus, incident to $B{\infty}$ , there are two full-sized horoballs that do not differ by the covering transformations of $B{\infty}$ .
+Thus, incident to B{∞} , there are two full-sized horoballs that do not differ by the covering transformations of B{∞} .
 These are called the Adams horoballs.
-(See Figure 14.)
+(See Figure 15.)

-If we consider their vertical projection onto $\partial B{\infty}$ and thence onto $\partial N$ , we see two discs with disjoint interiors.
+If we consider their vertical projection onto ∂B{∞} and thence onto ∂N , we see two discs with disjoint interiors.
 So, the argument establishing Theorem 9.1 can be improved.
-Thue's theorem gives that the densest possible packing of discs of diameter 1 in the plane is given by the hexagonal packing.
-But we now have an arrangement of discs in $\partial B{\infty}$ that projects to two discs in $\partial N$ with disjoint interiors and so the area of $\partial N$ is at least $\sqrt{3}$ .
+Again, Thue's theorem gives that the densest possible packing of discs of diameter 1 in the plane is given by the hexagonal packing.
+But we now have an arrangement of discs in ∂B{∞} that projects to two discs in ∂N with disjoint interiors and so the area of ∂N is at least $\sqrt{3}$.
 This proves Theorem 9.2.

-FIGURE 14.
-The Adams horoballs are two full-sized horoballs that do not differ by a covering transformation preserving $B{\infty}$
+FIGURE 15.
+The Adams horoballs are two full-sized horoballs that do not differ by a covering transformation preserving B{∞}

-12. CUSP AREA DUE TO CAO AND MEYERHOFF
+13. CUSP AREA DUE TO CAO AND MEYERHOFF